-a.
+- a.
 These rules shall be interpreted to effect the purpose described in Rule 1-2.
 Wherever possible, provisions of these rules should be interpreted consistently with each other.
-Where such interpretation is not possible, the more specific should prevail over the general, and provisions regarding safety shall take precedence over any other provision.

-b.
-In addition:
+Where such interpretation is not possible, the more specific should prevail over the general, and provisions regarding safety shall take precedence over any other provision. - b.
+In addition: - Italic type: in these rules, shall indicate comment or explanation, rather than rules. - May: is used where alternatives are equally acceptable. - Should: is used where a provision is preferred. - Shall: is used where a provision is mandatory.

-- Italic type: in these rules, shall indicate comment or explanation, rather than rules. - May: when used in describing the duties of officials in these rules implies the exercise of discretion and judgement in the light of training, knowledge and experience. - Rowing: shall imply both sweep-oared and sculling, except where the contrary appears specific.
+Rowing: shall imply both sweep-oared and sculling, except where the contrary appears specific.